geraldloss/wmbusmetersImporter/README.md

-# Bash scripts for `wmbusmeters importer into influxDb`
+# wmbusmeters importer into influxDb

 > This are bash scripts to install an realtime importer for [wmbusmeters][1] data
 > into [InfluxDB][2] time series database.